-This information is meant for people who are in their sixties, but haven’t yet reached their State Pension age.
-If you have already reached your State Pension age, then check our information for people who have retired instead.
+The information on this page is aimed at people who haven’t yet reached their State Pension age.
+If you have, then check our advice for people who have already retired.

-A new State Pension was introduced in April 2016 to provide a simpler system for everyone, but your National Insurance history before then will also be taken into account.
+Your State Pension amount is based on your National Insurance contributions and your own circumstances, so not everyone will get the same amount.
+The new State Pension was introduced in April 2016 to provide a simpler system for everyone, but your National Insurance history before then will also be taken into account.
 If you were in a ‘contracted out’ work pension in the past then as a result, you paid less into the National Insurance system and this may be reflected in the amount you get.
-Find out more about how your State Pension is calculated.
+Find out more about how your State Pension is calculated (external website).

 You may be able to pay voluntary contributions to fill gaps in your record.
 This is usually done though paying Class 3 voluntary National Insurance contributions.
-Paying voluntary contributions might not be right for everyone – find out more about this option and whether it might be right for you.
+Paying voluntary contributions might not be right for everyone – find out more (external website) about this option and whether it might be right for you.

 Workplace pensions and other savings

-Whilst the State Pension is a good foundation for when you retire, it’s important to know what other sources of income you’ll have.
+While the State Pension is a good foundation for when you retire, it’s important to know what other sources of income you’ll have.

 Unless your retirement is a few months away, there is still time for you to build up some extra savings.
-When you pay in, your boss and the government usually do too.
+When you pay in, your boss and the Government usually do too.
 You might also have other private pensions or savings.

 Your employer or pension scheme provider may already send you regular updates about how much you have saved in your pension pot and what you might receive when you retire.
 If not, contact the provider and ask.
 Different pension schemes may have different rules about when they are payable, and how much you’ll get.

 If you’ve had a number of jobs through your career then you may have different amounts saved in different pension schemes.
-The free Pensions Tracing Service can help you find contact details from pension schemes you might have lost track of.
+The free Pensions Tracing Service (external website) can help you find contact details from pension schemes you might have lost track of.

 Pension freedoms mean that you can now decide what you want to do with your defined contribution private pension(s), if you haven’t already used them to purchase a secure pension income for life.
 You can get free guidance from Pension Wise to help you make the right decision for you, and to stop scammers from trying to get your money.